 Board Meetings.
-Our board of directors held seven regularly scheduled meetings and an annual planning retreat during 2011.
-Each director attended a minimum of 75% of the total number of board and committee meetings held while he or she served as a director or member of a standing committee in 2011.
-All of the directors who served on the board at the time of the 2011 Annual Meeting of Shareholders attended the meeting.
-All directors are expected to attend the 2012 Annual Meeting of Shareholders.
+Our board of directors held six regularly scheduled meetings including one held in conjunction with an annual strategic planning meeting during 2012.
+Each director attended at least 75% of the total number of board and committee meetings held while he or she served as a director or member of a standing committee in 2012.
+All of the directors who served on the board at the time of the 2012 Annual Meeting of Shareholders attended the meeting.
+All directors are expected to attend the 2013 Annual Meeting of Shareholders.